Oblong turtle

-The oblong turtle (Chelodina oblonga), also known commonly as the narrow-breasted snake-necked turtle and the southwestern snake-necked turtle, is a species of turtle in the family Chelidae.
+The oblong turtle (Chelodina oblonga), also known commonly as the narrow-breasted snake-necked turtle, southwestern snake-necked turtle, (western) long-neck(ed) turtle, and as yaagan in Noongar language, is a species of turtle in the family Chelidae.
 The species is endemic to the southwestern part of Western Australia.

-The species has been successfully bred in captivity in Cologne Zoological Garden.
+The species has been successfully bred in captivity in Cologne Zoological Garden, and the estimates life span is 30-40 years.

 While all turtles are popularly believed to be mute, the oblong turtle is known to have a wide range of vocalizations.

+Description

+Oblong turtles usually have a carapace length of under 30 cm, but has been recorded with a carapace length of up to 40 cm.
+Hatchlings will have a carapace length of 30 mm.

+Habitat

+The oblong turtle lives in a wide range of freshwater habitats, including wetlands, lakes and rivers.
+They are known to be capable of living in urban and agricultural environments, such as urban lakes and dams.
+The turtle is an opportunistic carnivore, feeding mainly on macro-invertebrates, but also carrion, frogs and fish.
+Hatchlings may eat mosquito larvae and aquatic plants as well.

 Etymology

 The specific name, colliei, is in honor of Scottish physician and naturalist Alexander Collie.